Broadcast Standards and Practices: Press Your Luck

 In an episode of Press Your Luck, the three players were asked a question regarding which cartoon character used the phrase "sufferin' succotash!"
 After the first contestant buzzed in with the answer "Sylvester", host Peter Tomarken gave two other choices of Goofy and Daffy Duck.
 The other two contestants all went with Sylvester, but Tomarken said the correct answer was Daffy Duck.
 In actuality, both Sylvester and Daffy Duck have said the phrase.
 During post-production of the episode the error was discovered and a taped segment, in which Tomarken got a "phone call" from Looney Tunes voice actor Mel Blanc (in the voice of Sylvester), explained the mistake and that all three contestants would be invited back on future episodes.

 Sony Pictures Television game shows

-These are incidents with the three game shows from Sony, Jeopardy!, Wheel of Fortune, and Who Wants to be a Millionaire (the last part of Sony since 2008).
+These are incidents with the three game shows from Sony Pictures Television, Jeopardy!, Wheel of Fortune, and Who Wants to be a Millionaire (the last part of Sony since 2008).